cs640-fall20205/joins-activity-ALYAN-ALAM/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?

+    c3 and c4

 2. Which orders are not included in the result?

+    o3 and o4

 3. When is a row included?

+    When the Join condition is satisfy.

 4. What is the meaning of RIGHT OUTER JOIN?

 ---